cathleenyuan/MscProjectBingYuan/Smart_Eliza_DL_BERT/README.md

-# Smart-Eliza chatbot in Python using goemotion and Bert model
+# Smart-Eliza chatbot in Python using GoEmotion and Bert model

 - To generate New BERT model using GoEmotions dataset,